The Art of Painting

 Bramer was one of the officers of the guild in 1661, but in the following year he was succeeded by Vermeer, who was re-elected in 1663 (and served on the board again in 1670 and 1671).
 The new quarters of the guild must have been still unfinished when Vermeer took office in 1662.
 Consequently he must have been involved, if not in the planning of the building, at least in its completion-particularly of its decorations, which included the symbolic representation of the arts, above all, the art of painting.
 It is against the background of this project that we should consider Vermeer's own treatment of The Art of Painting, now in Vienna and often called An Artist in his Studio.

 Documents tell us that the picture was in the possession of Vermeer's widow after his death in 1675, and that she did everything in her power to avoid selling it.
 The fact that Vermeer kept the painting during his lifetime, and the special care that he seems to have taken in its execution, suggest that it enjoyed a privileged place in his oeuvre, and may very well have been his easel for a period of years.
 Vermeer's painting was of an established type, if we consider not the specific subject, but the general motif a painter depicting a young woman, who appears again in the unfinished painting on his easel.
-More than a century earlier Maerten van Heemskerck (1498–1574) had painted a Saint Luke Painting the Madonna.
+More than a century earlier Maerten van Heemskerck (1498–1574) had painted a Saint Luke Painting the Madonna (fig. 8).
 With a 'love for the guild' which recalls that of Vermeer's friend Leonaert Bramer, van Heemskerck donated his picture to the Haarlem Guild of Saint Luke.
 Vermeer may well have known of Heemskerck's work (and of its donation), for it is described in Carel van Mander's famous treatise on Netherlandish painters which was published in 1604.
 It is even conceivable that Vermeer's painting was also originally intended to be a gift to his guild.

-Saint Luke Painting the Virgin and Child, Van Heemskerckfig.
-7 Saint Luke Painting the Virgin and Child
+Saint Luke Painting the Virgin and Child, Van Heemskerck

 Maarten van Heemskerck